bedapub/PMDA-Summer-School/index.md

-## Predictive Modelling and Data Analytics
+## Predictive Modeling and Data Analytics

 You can use the [editor on GitHub](https://github.com/LuisaMohr/PMDA-Summer-School/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.